 Movie trailers are frequently jam-packed with scenes designed to grab attention, pique curiosity, and develop anticipation.
 They incorporate strong conversation and imagery that sticks with you long after you’ve seen the trailer.
 They tempt you with stunning images that make you want to see more.
 Trailers can help you figure out how to write high tension situations.

 For Fantasy/Epic/Sci-Fi writers, watch John Carter of Mars trailer and see what I mean.

 For Romance writers, watch Me Before You trailer

 Horror?
 THE NUN

-Going through your notes and reading some stories you started and dumped can boost some creativity.
-Ever read a story you stopped writing and you are mad at yourself because you did not complete it?
-Yeah, use that ‘madness’ to your advantage.
+Going through your notes and reading some stories you started and dumped can boost creativity.
+Ever read a story you stopped writing and were mad at yourself because it was incomplete?